modern-slavery-open-lib/make-labour-satellite/README.md

 ## Datasets

 ### Shilling
 **description**: The Shilling et al. dataset represents counts of cases of forced labour by country and sector.
-In constructing the dataset, it was assumed slavery is most likely to occur in low-skilled labour, such as agriculture.
+In constructing the dataset, it was assumed slavery is most likely to occur in sectors with high low-skilled labour, such as agriculture.

 **id**: Shilling